yoasyo25/career-development-curriculum/module_one/developer_identity.md

 #### Hook: Storytelling Follow-Up
 Last week, we spent time talking about our stories in terms of our identities, values, and strengths.
 Today, we'll practice storytelling in other contexts to dive into our developer identity.

 **Pair & Share #1:** Find a partner for a 2-minute conversation.
-You'll describe yourself as a teammate -- who are you as a teammate?
+You'll describe yourself as a worker -- who are you as a worker?

 **Pair & Share #2:** Find a new partner for a 2-minute conversation.
 Now describe yourself in regards to your previous job and why you're transitioning careers -- who are you as a career changer?